lucassaquett/VRPTHW/README.md

 # VRPTHW
-Vehicle routing problem with time windows using gurobipy as solver in python
+Vehicle routing problem with semi-soft time windows using gurobipy as solver in python